virus242/JORA-stealer/README.md

 ===
 ### is an interesting and multifunctional styler created for educational purposes

+#### it is interesting because it remains in the system after the machine is turned off, thereby allowing you to continue taking data from both the keylogger and recording (video and audio)

 JORA functionality:
 ---
 * Taking passwords and cookies from Google Chrome and Mozilla Firefox.